smg6511/flexo-archives-widget/readme.txt

 = The colors of the archive lists are funny. =

-While this isn't a question, it is something I hear a lot about in connnection with the Flexo Archives Widget.
+While this isn't a question, it is something I hear a lot about in connection with the Flexo Archives Widget.

 This isn't the widget's fault.
 The colors of the lists are set (or not) by your theme.
 All my JavaScript does is hide or display the lists.
 It doesn't care about colors.
 It's likely that your theme doesn't have rules in its stylesheet to match the nested lists generated.

+To test whether the problem is your theme, temporarily configure your blog to use the default WordPress theme.
+Expand and contract a few year links in the sidebar.
+If things don't look odd, the problem is probably with your theme.

 == Screenshots ==

 1. Before and after expansion with the default theme

 == Version History ==

+= 1.0.8 =

+- Change JavaScript to only display one year's archives at a time.

+= 1.0.7 =

+- Bug fix for themes that don't set the ID of the widget's root element.
+We previously just didn't work on such themes; now we locate the root element using the flexo-links.
+Busted themes should work now, as long as they use a list for the sidebar.

+= 1.0.6 =

+- Not released.

 = 1.0.5 =